Big banks using social media, to what effect?

-A recent report from Change Sciences say banks are increasing their involvement in online marketing – and that those efforts will transform the consumer experience.
+A recent report from Change Sciences say there’s an increase in banks using social media – and that those efforts will transform the consumer experience.

-Maybe, but they won’t change a big bank’s market share.
+Maybe, but they won’t change a bank’s market share.

 Online banking has changed the business model of banks for years because consumers would rather do their banking online than go into a branch.
 That meant banks had to reduce the number of branches because they have become, in effect, very expensive billboards.